ariga/atlas/doc/md/guides/frameworks/sqlc-declarative.md

 ```

 :::info
-While in this example we are using Postgres, this is not a requirement by sqlc or Atlas, you can switch to any other
+While in this example we are using Postgres, this is not a requirement by sqlc or Atlas.
+You can switch to any other
 database as long the `schema.sql` is compatible.
 :::

-The first thing we do is to initialize the database schema, this can be accomplished with a simple
+The first thing we do is initialize the database schema.
+This can be accomplished with a simple
 command:

 ```shell